 "I found that having an advocate gave me the confidence to speak out and say what I think."

-The Wiltshire children’s advocacy service is delivered by County Community Projects (CCP).
+The Wiltshire children's advocacy service is delivered by The Advocacy People.

-Contact CCP if you think they can help you, or if you think the service can help a young person you know.
-But make sure you have the young person's consent to contact CCP on their behalf.
+Contact The Advocacy People if you think they can help you, or if you think the service can help a young person you know.
+But make sure you have the young person's consent to contact on their behalf.

 "It's about making a change and hearing from the children and young people who are in Wiltshire's care"

 CiCC has also produced a useful guide for children and young people living in care called the File of Facts.

 Importantly, CiCC also challenges the corporate parents to keep their Promise to children living in care.
 The Promise was written by young people to explain what is important to them.
 The Corporate Parenting Panel, which monitors and oversees the welfare and wellbeing of children and young people who live in care, signed a revised copy of the Promise in November 2017.